-Here’s quick guide of the best places to photograph Budapest
+A quick guide photographing Budapest and the best places to capture some amazing pictures

 The Buda side of the city has so many magnificent attractions and historic landmarks to visit and spend a day or more if you have extra time. when you start from the bottom of Buda Castle hill, you will get some nice uphill views to the ramparts and historical sites at Buda Castle, Matthias church and the Fisherman’s Bastion.
 It’s nice to walk up slowly so you can capture some of the architectural splendor of these impressive monuments and ramparts while walking uphill.
 On the way up are some wonderful views framed views of the city with lots of greenery, peek-a-boo views to different bridges and shoreline along with details of the castle walls above.